 - Metoffice.gov.uk: 2018 UK weather summary

 - Meteomodel.pl: Kwiecien – wrzesien 2018 w Europie

 - TheGuardian.comSummer 2018 UK the hottest on record Met Office says

 - 27.06.2018: Dramatic aerial views of large gorse fire still raging in Northern Ireland

 - Wunderground.com: Minimum temperature 42.6 degrees in Oman on 26th June – new World record

 - 28.06.2018 Glasgowlive.co.uk: Glasgow science centre roof melting

-- 28.06.2018: Netweather.tv: Intense heat for Scotland and Northern Ireland today then South Britain at weekend
+- 28.06.2018: Netweather.tv: Intense heat for Scotland and Northern Ireland today than South Britain at the weekend

 - 28.06.2018 Quiarat, Oman – the hottest low temperature ever seen

 - 28.06.2018: This year’s UK heat record broken again in Porthmadog